yatesco/seafile-docs/README.md

 password is not stored on the server, so even the server admin cannot view a file's contents.

-Seafile allows users to create groups with file syncing, wiki, and discussion to enable easy collaboration around documents within a team.
+Seafile allows users to create groups with file syncing, a wiki and discussions to enable easy collaboration around documents within a team.

 ## LICENSE